 To set the date and time for the RTC, first, set the correct date and time in DOS using the DATE and TIME commands.
 Next, run the rtc.com program with the /r switch.
 This will send the date and time you told DOS to the RTC.
 Finally, add the rtc.com program to your autoexec.bat file with the /d switch.
 Upon every bootup, this will fetch the correct date and time from the RTC and automatically set it in DOS.

 The IDE header is at a right angle and has all 40 pins.
 Pins 1 and 2 are at the bottom of the board.
-The key pin can (via jumper) be used to provide +5v to power low-power devices like Disk On Module devices or Compact Flash cards.
+The key pin can (via jumper) be used to provide +5v to power low-power devices like Disk On Module (DOM) devices or Compact Flash cards.
 The PCjr., without a power sidecar, is not likely able to supply sufficient power for a 2.5" or 3.5" hard disk drive.
+I found that even a DOM had difficulty when it was the third card in the system.

 The jrIDE BIOS is based on the Universal XT-IDE BIOS, so it should be able to support drives up to 8.4GB in size supported by Int 13 and maybe higher if true LBA is used..
 Practically speaking, the use of DOS (pre 7.1) is going to limit you to 4GB drives.
-You will need DOS 4.0 or better to use a primary partition (primary drive) greater than 32MB and logical drives greater than 32MB.
+You will need PC-DOS or MS-DOS 4.0 or better to use a primary partition (primary drive) greater than 32MB and logical drives greater than 32MB.
 With DOS 4.0 or above, you can have a primary partition of 2GB (C:) and one or more logical drives in the extended partition within the remaining 2GB (D:).
 With DOS 3.3, below, you will be limited at a maximum to a primary 32MB partition (C:) and 32MB logical drives in the extended partition, D:-Z: for 736MB total hard disk space.
 With PC-DOS 3.0-3.2, only one DOS 32MB partition is available for a C: drive per disk.
 DOS 2.1 allows only one 15MB partition for C:.
+Using DOS 5.0 or above requires patching the DOS system files as outlined here : http://www.brutman.com/forums/viewtopic.php?f=3&t=224&p=1978&hilit=stacks#p1978

 Of that 1MB of RAM, you can have 736KB total conventional memory, even though the PCjr. only counts to 640KB on the startup screen.
 However, without a device driver loaded in config.sys, DOS will only see 128KB of RAM, and that is before it loads itself and the video buffer is taken into account.
 The remaining RAM is the slow RAM controlled by the video controller.

-The device driver to use with the PCjr. and jrIDE is JFCONFIG from PC Enterprises.
+The device driver to use with the PCjr. and jrIDE is JFCONFIG.SYS v3.10 from PC Enterprises.
 The most basic use of it is to load it in config.sys like so :

 When this driver is loaded with a jrIDE, it will give you 608KB of conventional memory free.
 Physically, this memory is between the first, slow 128KB and the video buffer window which starts at 736KB.
 The lower 128KB is reserved for DOS and the video memory.
-You can use what is left over for a RAM disk, which is especially important if you are using a null-modem to transfer data to or from a PCjr.
+You can use what is left over for a RAM disk.
+RAM disks are especially important if you are using a null-modem to transfer data to or from a PCjr. because the machine lacks DMA.

-The driver has many command line switches, the only one that most people will need is -v32.
-This will allocate 32KB of video memory so that programs using the 320x200x16 and 640x200x4 modes will work.
+The driver has many command line switches, the only one that most people will need is -v64.
+This will allocate 64KB of video memory within a 32KB video page so that programs using the 320x200x16 and 640x200x4 modes will work.

 Since JRCONFIG uses software interrupt 60, which is the default software interrupt for many Ethernet DOS packet drivers, assign the packet driver to use a different interrupt.